 Confirmation of a significant emergency or dangerous situation involving an immediate threat to health and safety on campus may come from many sources, but includes SCCCSO, local law enforcement, local fire agencies, local utilities districts and news outlets.
 Which campus (es) or part(s) thereof that will be notified will primarily depend on the nature and scope of the emergency or dangerous situation.
-The content of the message will be formatted to include all pertinent warnings and/or instructions necessary as related to scope of the emergency or dangerous situation has been confirmed, the scope has been identified and the message created, the Regroup system may be activated and the affected students and employees will be sent the message.
+The content of the message will be formatted to include all pertinent warnings and/or instructions necessary as related to scope of the emergency or dangerous situation.
+Once the significant emergency or dangerous situation has been confirmed, the scope has been identified and the message created, the Regroup system may be activated and the affected students and employees will be sent the message.